 Answer: SRBC approves consumptive use of water on a drilling pad basis, and anywhere from one to eight wells, over time, may be drilled and ultimately hydrofractured on each pad.
 On average, a typical horizontal well consumes approximately 3.84 million gallons of freshwater and an additional 0.52 million gallons of reused flowback when hydrofractured.
 To date, no company has requested to re-stimulate or re-complete a horizontal shale well.
 Calculating an average consumptive water use of 4.3 million gallons of freshwater to fracture a well by 6 wells per pad on average results in roughly 24-26 million gallons of water consumptively used per well pad, over the life of the pad.

 As of March 2012, SRBC has approved the consumptive water use at approximately 1,928 drilling pad sites.
 Note that many of these pad sites may have only one or two wells at the present time, if they have been constructed at all.
-Visit SRBC’s Water Resource Portal to find the individual approved well pad locations.
+Visit SRBC’s Water Applications and Approval Viewer to find the individual approved well pad locations.

 Answer: This is a very difficult question to answer and will largely be controlled by the efficiencies of the gas wells and the regulation of well spacing.
 New York State has well spacing regulations that will be employed in that part of the basin and well spacing criteria are being discussed in Pennsylvania.